isomerpages/govtech-gobusiness-main/_start-a-business/2d-register-your-business.md

       - Must have at least one General Partner and one Limited Partner
       - A local manager must be appointed if all the General Partners are not residing in Singapore
       - Foreigners will need to engage the services of a registered filing agent (e.g. a law firm, accounting firm or corporate secretarial firm) to submit the online application on your behalf.

       **Information/documents required**
       - Commencement date
       - Business address
       - Particulars of business owners and representatives (if applicable)
-  - title: Register a Limited Liability Partnership
+  - title: Register a limited liability partnership
     content: |
       Here's what you need to know in order to register a  Limited Liability Partnership (LLP).

       **Application Fee**
-      - $100 one-time registration fee
+      - One-time registration fee of $100
-      - Additional $40.00 for provision every Alternate Address (optional)
+      - Additional $40 for provision of each Alternate Address (optional)

       **Average Processing Time**
       - Usually approved within 15 minutes after registration fee is paid